ivan-paleo/imaging-reports/README.md

 **This tab shows a preview of the entered information.**
 I recommend that you check that everything is correct before you download the report (see below).
 As mentioned already [here](#introduction), it can be that some fields are not updated in this tab.
 In such cases, go back to the beginning ([side bar](#side-bar)) and follow the tabs from left ([General](#tab-general)) to right ([Pre-processing](#tab-pre-processing)).
-Once done, click on the `Download Report to ODS` or `Download Report to XLSX` buttons at the bottom of the tab.
+Once done, click on the `Download Report to ODS` or `Download Report to XLSX` button at the bottom of the tab.
 Save the file to your computer; I recommend to use the name provided. **Check the file.**

 **Save one report for each instrument you used.**